Is Cayenne Pepper a Natural Homeopathic Supplement for High Blood

 world's adult population are hypertensive, and it has been estimated that this figure will increase to 29 percent

 by 2025" (para.
 5).

-Can there be a "cure" for high blood pressure?
-Is high blood pressure just a part of 21st century living with
+Can there be a solution for high blood pressure?
+Is high blood pressure just a part of 21st century living

-I believe the answers can be yes -- there can be a cure or at the very least changes
+I believe the answers can be yes -- there can be a solution or at the very least

 I also don't believe the premise that there's nothing we can't do about it.
 Life is stressful but we can

 learn how to minimize that stress by various tools at our disposal.

 One of those tools is cayenne pepper (also called interchangeably Capsicum), I believe, in resolving high blood